RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Under "Apply this rule if" on the left side select "Any Attachment" and on the right side select "File extension includes these words" <br/>
 This will create a new section called "Specify words or phrases" where we want to block anything that can be an executable <br/>
 You will have to add them indivdually, after typing one word click "Add" then repeat the process <br/>
-Add these words: exe, bat, js <br/>
+Add these words: exe, bat, js, zip <br/>
 Click "Save" <br/>
 <img src="https://i.imgur.com/FJ69GpS.png" height="80%" width="80%" alt="ExchangeSecurity"/>
 <br/>